RAID Levels 0, 1, 5, 6 and 10 & RAID Types (Software vs. Hardware)

-RAID 1 is useful for mission-critical applications, where total loss of vital, sensitive or classified data is unacceptable.
+RAID 1 is useful for mission-critical applications, where total loss of vital, sensitive data is unacceptable.

 Doctor’s offices, accounting firms, law firms, banks, police departments, health departments and other government offices could all benefit from a RAID 1 storage configuration.